choij23/Portfolio/README.md

 # Portfolio
-This is my public portfolio for Telling Stories with Data course by Professor Christopher Goranson.
+This is my public portfolio for the Telling Stories with Data course taught by Professor Christopher Goranson!

 # About Me
 My name is Jeannie Choi (she/her/hers) and I am a first-year MSHCPM student at Heinz College Carnegie Mellon University!
 I studied Biology for my Bachelor of Science degree at Allegheny College, and after graduation, I worked as a research technician at University of Pittsburgh for three years.

-From this course, I hope to gain knowledge and insight on how to utilize data visualization to tell a story.
+I have always been interested in working in the health care field.
+My previous patient care experience has shown me what the health care system is like for patients and how it can be improved upon.

+What I am interested in getting out of this course is learning how to visualize data in meaningful ways.
+Once I graduate, one of the things I plan to do is work in health care administration with a focus on improving patient care experience for the elderly.
+However, I am open to the many career opportunities such as consulting, and healthcare informatics that my Health Care Policy and Management degree can provide!

 # What I hope to learn
+I hope to learn how to depict data visualizations in an effective manner where the common audience can understand the data.
+I am excited to take what I will learn from this course and apply it in my coursework and future career.

+# Fun facts about me
+I enjoy watching movies of all genres, climbing, cross-stitching, and hanging out with the people I love (pre-pandemic).

+# Assignments
+This is where my future data visualizations will be located.